-Jesus starts here in verse 34 "a new command I give you."
+Jesus starts here by saying in verse 34 "a new command I give you."
 Love is not optional for us as believers.
 It is commanded of us.
 Jesus EXPECTS it from us.
-He not only tells us that we should love but He also tells us who and how we should love.
+He not only tells us that we should love but He also tells us WHO and HOW we should love.
 He says here that we are to love ONE ANOTHER.
-In the context of this scripture, Jesus is speaking to his disciples.
+In the context of this verse, Jesus is speaking to his disciples.
 He is saying that we should love other believers.
-This dos not mean that we should not also love those outside the church, it just means that love should start inside the church.
-He also says that we should love one another "as I have loved you" Our love for the church should be the same as the love that Jesus has for the church.
+This does not mean that we should not also love those outside the church, it just means that love should start inside the church.
+He also says HOW we should love one another, that we should love "as I have loved you."
+Our love for the church should be the same as the love that Jesus has for the church.
 It should be a complete and sacrificial love.

 What does it mean to love your church?
-Is there a particular thing that you love to do?
+Is there a particular thing that you love to do or place you love to go?
 I 'love' fishing.
-Have you ever visited a restaurant that you really enjoyed?
+Some people love to cross stich, or scrapbooking, or golf etc. Have you ever visited a restaurant that you really enjoyed?
 The food was amazing, the service was excellent and the price was reasonable.
 If someone were to ask you what your favorite place to eat out was you would say that restaurant.
 You just really 'love' eating at that place.

 Compare that kind of love with the love you have for your spouse or your children.
 I love my wife and I love my daughters.
-I now have two girls who have left for college.
-It was great having them home for the summer and it is hard having them gone.
 The love that I have for my wife and kids is far greater than the love I have for fishing or for things like a restaurant.

-So what are we saying when we say, "I love my church"?
+So, what are we saying when we say, "I love my church"?
 What does it mean when Jesus commanded us to love one another?
-Does He want us to love one another like you loved your activity or experience at the restaurant, or does He want me to love the church like I do my daughter?
+Does He want us to love one another like you loved your favorite activity or experience at the restaurant, or does He want me to love the church like I do my own family?

 With restaurants there is an internet service called Yelp.
 It is a place you can go where you can rate your experience.
-If the food was great and the service was good and the price reasonable then you could go ahead and rate it on Yelp.
+If the food was great and the service was good and the price reasonable then you could go ahead and rate it on Yelp so that others would know it is a great place to visit.
 That would be your way of recommending that place to others.
 If it was a bad experience then you could give a poor rating to tell others to avoid it.

-With my family, it isn't about service.
+With my family, it isn't about quality of food or how great the service was.
 It is about relationship.
 I love my family for who they are, not necessarily what they have done.
 I am intrinsically connected with my family.
 My love for them is unconditional and sacrificial.
 There are good times and there are bad times, but you don't try to rate your family on Yelp.
 You just love them.